 Technically, we're already in a recession, and as of this writing, the layoffs are starting (disturbingly, even in healthcare!).
-Lots of folks are tuning up their LinkedIn profiles, updating their résumés and stressing over cover-letter writing.
+Lots of folks are tuning up their personal marketing content: LinkedIn profiles, résumés and stressing over cover-letter writing.
 These tasks -- though sometimes stress-inducing -- are a smart way to shore up your value to your current employer and to catch the eye of recruiters and others who might be your next one.

 We can help.

-Creative Director Marc Borzelleca and I have created a product set to make the process easier.
+Creative Director Marc Borzelleca and I have created a line-up of personal marketing services to make the process easier.

 It’s crucial to have well-written and well-designed documents even in an age of algorithms.
 Keywords and clear fonts are important.
 But so are thoughtful prose and a clean, organized layout.